Lollobar17/Network_Security_Lab/01_scenarios/01_network_scanning/report.md

 | MITRE T1046 mapped | Not detected | T1046 not covered by existing detection rules |
 | Log entry created | Not detected | SIEM monitors system logs, not network traffic |
 | Source IP flagged | Not detected | No inbound traffic monitoring capability |

+> [!CAUTION]
+> The SIEM has no visibility into inbound network scanning activity.
+> This is a critical blind spot — port scanning is typically the first
+> phase of any attack and should be detected as early as possible.
+> Integration with a network monitoring layer is required.

 ### SIEM Response Details